24 (number)

 24 (twenty-four) is the natural number following 23 and preceding 25.
 It is equal to two dozen and one sixth of a gross.
-There are 24 hours in a day.

 In mathematics

+24 is the number of permutations of four items.
+Thus it is the order of the symmetric group on four symbols, and is the factorial of 4.
+This is the full symmetry group of the regular tetrahedron, and also the rotational symmetry group of the cube (or octahedron).

 24 is an even composite number, a highly composite number, an abundant number, a practical number, and a congruent number.
 The many ways 24 can be constructed inspired a children's mathematical game involving the use of any of the four standard operations on four numbers on a card to get 24.

-24 is also part of the only nontrivial solution pair to the cannonball problem, and the kissing number in 4-dimensional space.
+24 is also part of the only nontrivial solution pair to the cannonball problem, along with 70.
+It is also the kissing number in 4-dimensional space.
+This fact can be used in the construction of the 24-dimensional Leech lattice.
 An icositetragon is a regular polygon with 24 sides.
 A tesseract has 24 two-dimensional square faces.

+The 24-cell, consisting of 24 octahedra and having 24 vertices, is a special polytope that only exists in four dimensions.
+The vertices of the 24-cell are the root vectors of the $D_4$ root system: